 We shall combine the Teisia tis Madaris trail with a short, albeit demanding climb, 15 minutes from start, to a Watch Tower (Pyrofylakio) used by the Forestry department.
 From the Watch Tower we shall enjoy some magnificent 360° panoramic views.
 Because we shall come back from the Watch Tower the way we climbed, this part of the hike is optional.
 If you prefer, you may choose to stay behind and explore the Madari scenery.
 The trail will offer us several more exciting views.

 You have the choice of meeting the group at the walk start, or meet at the designated meeting point in Nicosia.
 In either case, you need to carry copy of this set of instructions.
-Meeting in Nicosia offers two important advantages: we drive in full cars, leaving some cars behind; thus, we save in fuel and enjoy the trip in good company.
 The meeting point in Nicosia is the very large church named tis Theou Sophias (also referred to as Agia Sophia) in Strovolos, which offers ample parking space on its side street.
 The car trip starts at 9:45 am.
 Please ensure you observe start times, for the benefit of the group.

 How to get to the walk start: